Glennmont Partners enters U.S. renewables market with solar joint venture

 Dries Bruyland, head of U.S. at Glennmont Partners, said the act also provides long-term stability for investment over the next 10 years.

-"This deal with GreenGo ensures Glennmont is well-placed to capitalise on the vast opportunities in the U.S. for the deployment of solar and storage right now as we work to accelerate the energy transition in new markets," he told Reuters.
+"This deal with GreenGo ensures Glennmont is well-placed to capitalise on the vast opportunities in the U.S. for the deployment of solar and storage right now as we work to accelerate the energy transition in new markets," he said.

+Glennmont Partners said it will expand its presence in the United States in terms of its team there and investments.

 The firm declined to disclose the value of the deal.